zephyrproject-rtos/zephyr/boards/nxp/frdm_mcxn947/doc/index.rst

 There are two options.
 The onboard debug circuit can be updated with Segger J-Link firmware by following the instructions in :ref:`mcu-link-jlink-onboard-debug-probe`.
-To put the board in ``DFU mode`` to program the firmware, short jumper J21.
+To be able to program the firmware, you need to put the board in ``DFU mode`` by shortening the jumper J21.
-The second option is to attach :ref:`jlink-external-debug-probe` to the board.
+The second option is to attach a :ref:`jlink-external-debug-probe` to the 10-pin SWD connector (J23) of the board.
+Additionally, the jumper J19 must be shortened.

-Use the ``-r jlink`` option with west to use the jlink runner.
+For both options use the ``-r jlink`` option with west to use the jlink runner.

 .. code-block:: console